rovait/BringgHW/README.md

 As an INPUT for both selenium and java Tasks first Test (with displayName "Preconditions") is used.
     Please, update it to check different input cases. (if needed)

+# Test Classes to run Tasks are located under the /src/test/java package